| Networking and Breed Research Networking with Others You may not have thought of networking as being

 owners.
 In some regions, you may even be able to find clubs in

 person not far from where you live.
+In addition to these informal ways of

 networking, you may also be interested in the American Kennel Club or a similar organization.
 The American Kennel Club is the perfect source for everything you need to know